Map-Rank/residat-front-office/README.md

 ```

 ### Conclusion
-Through these tailored functions, Residat ensures secure, efficient, and clear API interactions, supporting the platform's functionality from content management to user engagement.
+Through these tailored functions,  <a href="https://dev.residat.com/community">RESIDAT</a> ensures secure, efficient, and clear API interactions, supporting the platform's functionality from content management to user engagement.

 ## Services 📡

-Based on the service examples you've provided, the "Services" section of your README can highlight the structure and functionality of your service layer within the Residat project.
+Based on the service examples you've provided, the "Services" section of your README can highlight the structure and functionality of your service layer within the  <a href="https://dev.residat.com/community">RESIDAT</a> project.
 This section will explain how services are organized, their roles, and how they interact with the API to perform various operations like fetching zones, creating posts, managing user profiles, and more.

 ---

 ## Services 📡

-In Residat, services are crucial for abstracting the logic required to communicate with the backend API.
+In  <a href="https://dev.residat.com/community">RESIDAT</a>, services are crucial for abstracting the logic required to communicate with the backend API.
 They encapsulate the Axios API calls, providing a clean and reusable interface for the rest of the application to interact with the backend.
 Here's an overview of how services are structured and utilized:

 ### Structure